Malcolm Brogdon NBA Preview vs. the Spurs

 Malcolm Brogdon Insights vs. the Spurs

+- The Trail Blazers rank 19th in possessions per game with 102.6.
+His opponents, the Spurs, have a middling offensive tempo, ranking 12th with 105.5 possessions per contest.

-- On defense, the Spurs have conceded 123.2 points per contest, which is 28th-best in the NBA.
+- Conceding 122.6 points per game, the Spurs are the 27th-ranked squad in the NBA defensively.

-- On the boards, the Spurs have allowed 46.3 rebounds per game, which puts them 28th in the league.

-- Conceding 28.7 assists per game, the Spurs are the 29th-ranked team in the NBA.
+- Conceding 46.7 rebounds per game, the Spurs are the 29th-ranked team in the NBA.

-- Giving up 14.5 made 3-pointers per game, the Spurs are the worst team in the league.
+- The Spurs are the 28th-ranked team in the league, conceding 28.3 assists per game.

+- Looking at 3-pointers, the Spurs are ranked last in the NBA, giving up 14.4 makes per game.

 Watch ESPN originals, The Last Dance and more NBA content on ESPN+!